immutableman/coinGameML/README.md

 ### Starting Conditions

 The last major improvement was in the starting conditions.
 Because the AI always was the 1st player, it wasn't winning very much!
 If everyone plays randomly, the first player wins about 14% of the time, and the last player 34% of the time.
-This lead the AI to assume it needed "hail mary" plays to have a chance of winning.
+This led the AI to assume it needed "hail mary" plays to have a chance of winning.

 My son's suggestion to solve this was pretty brilliant: start training the AI as if the game was already in progress.
 25% of the time the pot starts empty, but the rest of the time it starts with some coins already in it, as if other players had already gone.
 This removed the first player disadvantage, which meant the AI was able to win more games and learn better plays.